 \section{Conclusion}

-The PBR, POEMMA‑Balloon with Radio, represents the next generation of stratospheric balloon payloads: it adapts the space-based POEMMA hybrid‑focal‑surface concept to a 1.1\,m wide‑field Schmidt telescope and integrates a Fluorescence Camera (9216‑pixel MAPMT array, 1\,$\mu$s sampling), a fast Cherenkov Camera (2048‑pixel SiPM array, nanosecond sampling).
-A Radio Instrument optimized for 60–600\,MHz and a $X/\gamma$-ray detector complement these measurements.
-Configured for a NASA Super‑Pressure Balloon flight from Wanaka, New Zealand, with a campaign exceeding 20 days in the first half of 2027, PBR will validate fluorescence observation from suborbital altitudes, provide the first simultaneous optical and radio Cherenkov measurements of high‑altitude horizontal air showers, and has the potential to provide, for the first time, X-ray measurements possibly shedding light on the earliest shower ages or at least providing crucial background estimation for future missions.
-Furthermore, PBR will execute target‑of‑opportunity follow‑ups to search for Earth‑skimming neutrinos.
+The PBR experiment represents the next generation of stratospheric balloon payloads: it adapts the space-based POEMMA hybrid‑focal‑surface concept to a 1.1\,m wide‑field Schmidt telescope and integrates a Fluorescence Camera (9216‑pixel MAPMT array, 1\,$\mu$s sampling), a fast Cherenkov Camera (2048‑pixel SiPM array, nanosecond sampling).
+A Radio Instrument optimized for 60–500\,MHz and a $X/\gamma$-ray detector complement these measurements.
+Configured for a NASA Super‑Pressure Balloon flight from Wanaka, New Zealand, with a campaign exceeding 20 days in the first half of 2027, PBR validates fluorescence observation from suborbital altitudes, provides the first simultaneous optical and radio Cherenkov measurements of high‑altitude horizontal air showers, and has the potential to provide, for the first time, X-ray measurements possibly shedding light on the earliest shower ages or at least providing crucial background estimation for future missions.
+Furthermore, PBR executes target‑of‑opportunity follow‑ups to search for Earth‑skimming neutrinos.

-By combining both optical techniques in one hybrid focal surface, PBR will raise the technology readiness of critical subsystems for POEMMA‑like space missions.
+By combining both optical techniques in one hybrid focal surface, PBR exercises critical subsystems for POEMMA‑like space missions in a near-space environment.
 PBR is expected to deliver a large sample of high‑altitude events that can constrain the cosmic‑ray energy spectrum and composition near the PeV scale, provide a unique multi‑hybrid dataset for shower‑physics validation and reconstruction studies.
-These capabilities position PBR as a pathfinder that both advances near‑term science in the UHECR and VHEN domains and directly informs the design and operational planning of future space observatories.
+PBR thus serves as a pathfinder that advances near‑term science in the UHECR and VHEN domains while directly informing the design and operational planning of future space observatories.

 \acknowledgments The authors would like to acknowledge the support by NASA award 80NSSC22K1488 and 80NSSC24K1780, by NASA EPSCoR 80NSSC22M0222, by the French space agency CNES and the Italian Space agency ASI.
 The work is supported by OP JAC financed by ESIF and the MEYS CZ.02.01.01/00/22\_008/0004596.
 We gratefully acknowledge the collaboration and expert advice provided by the PUEO collaboration.
 We acknowledge the NASA Balloon Program Office and the Columbia Scientific Balloon Facility and staff for extensive support.
 We also acknowledge the invaluable contributions of the administrative and technical staffs at our home institutions.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
 The authors thank the company Monolithic Power Systems, Inc. (MPS) in Ettenheim, Germany, in particular Mr. Jan Spindler, for the generous support with EMI measurements in their anechoic chamber.